 Details: Fort Ross Festival, 19005 Coast Highway One, Jenner

-Plan for a whole day of entertainment, with gates opening at noon and live music continuing until 9 p.m.
+Plan for a whole day of entertainment, with gates opening at noon and live music continuing until 9:30 p.m.
 Spread out on the expansive lawn areas in front of the main stage and garden stage, or grab a VIP Premium ticket for shaded reserved seats under a canopied area complete with complimentary hors d'oeuvres, wine and beer.
 Wherever you sit, food is a highlight, offered for sale by gourmet food trucks and washed down with Lagunitas Brewing Company beers and Sonoma wines.
 Or check out the food pavilion, featuring locally grown and produced cheese, bread, chocolate, organic farm produce and more.
-And then, there’s the music from Jackie Greene, Steve Kimock and Friends, The Mother Hips, David Nelson Band, David Luning, The Highway Poets, and many more groups.
+And then, there’s the music from Chris Robinson Brotherhood, Poor Man’s Whiskey, Moonalice, Royal Jelly Jive, and many more groups.
 As a bonus, proceeds from the weekend will be distributed among Petaluma’s public elementary and secondary schools to support their music programs.
-Tickets start at $40.
+Tickets start at $50.

-Details: Sonoma County Fair, 1350 Bennett Valley Rd., Santa Rosa
+Details: Sonoma County Fair, 1350 Bennett Valley Road, Santa Rosa

 Details: Montgomery Village, 911 Village Court, Santa Rosa, 707-545-3844